safenetwork/tutorials.safedev.org/email-app/new-concepts.md

 # New concepts

-Concepts that are not currently documented on [maidsafe.readme.io](https://maidsafe.readme.io/).
+Concepts that are not currently documented in the [SAFE API Docs](https://api.safedev.org).

 ## Data identifier